-The values used during de-replication and genome comparison are critical to understanding what the program is actually doing to your genome set.
+The parameters selected during de-replication and genome comparison are critical to understanding what dRep is actually doing to your genome set.
+This section of the docs will address the following key concepts:

-There is no standard definition of the average nucleotide identity (ANI) shared between two genomes that are the “same”.
-This is a decision that the user must make on their own, depending on their own specific application.
+There is no one definition of the average nucleotide identity (ANI) shared between two genomes that are the “same”.
+This is a decision that the user must make on their own depending on their own specific application.
 The ANI is determined by the secondary clustering algorithm, the minimum secondary ANI is the minimum ANI between genomes to be considered the “same”, and the minimum aligned fraction is the minimum amount of genome overlap to believe the reported ANI value.
+See 7.
+Overview of genome comparison algorithms for descriptions of secondary clustering algorithms and 2.
+Minimum alignment coverage for concepts about adjusting the minimum aligned fraction.

-For help choosing this threshold, see the blog post: Are these microbes the “same”?.
+For additional thoughts on this threshold, see the blog post: Are these microbes the “same”?.

 The minimum aligned fraction is the minimum amount that genomes must overlap to make the reported ANI value “count”.
 This value is reported as part of the ANIm/gANI algorithms.

 It has been suggested that a minimum aligned fraction of 60% should be applied to species-level taxonomic definitions (Varghese 2015).
-However, this is probably too stringent when incomplete genomes are being used (as is the case with genome de-replication)
+However, this is probably too stringent when incomplete genomes are being used (as is often the case with genome de-replication).

 This decision is much more complicated than the previous.
 Essentially, there exists a trade-off between computational efficiency and the minimum genome completeness.